jruwaard/aph_ema_handbook/docs/R.md

 View(ESMdata)
 ```

-To work with a specific variable in the data set, use `$`, For instance, to print
+To work with a specific variable in the data set, use `$`, for instance, to print
 the first 20 numbers in the `mood_relaxed` variable, type: